mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

 `property function`          | `MGLSourceStyleFunction` `zoom-and-property functions`| `MGLCompositeStyleFunction`

-Interpolation mode defines the relationship between style values and attributes or zoom levels.
+Data-driven styling also introduces interpolation mode, which defines the relationship between style values and attributes or zoom levels.

 In style specification       | In the SDK
 -----------------------------|-----------